 The 1675 bezel is bi-directional and rotates on a spring-based system.
 There is a flat shaped piece of metal (the tension spring) that sits under the bezel and holds the bezel/insert in place until the user places pressure down on the bezel to rotate.
 Unlike later models, which incorporate a clicking mechanism, the rotation is smooth.
 The bezel itself has an outer diameter of ~39.3 mm with two inner rings, the smaller of which is ~34.75 mm and the larger of which is ~35.15mm.
 There are two types of bezels:

 - Early Bezel (left): the grooves span the entire vertical portion of the bezel.
 These are seen on examples until around 1963.

 - Standard Bezel (right): the cut out portions that are not as deep and do not extend into the base of the bezel.
 These are seen on all examples from 1964 onward.

 Bezel inserts are made of anodized aluminum.
 The colors are not “painted” on but applied galvanically in a similar process to gilt dials.
 Generally, the inserts have an inner diameter of ~30.2 mm, an outer diameter of ~37.75 mm, and are ~0.7 mm thick.
 They should fit snugly into the bezel with a slight lip of bezel retained above it.
 Inserts do not change size over the production of the 1675.

-Blueberry: The originality of these is disputable and I will not be covering them.
+Blueberry: The originality of these is disputed and I will not be covering them.